andortizg/BaDCaT/Readme.md

     * Experimental feature: loading roms up to 48KB (thanks to Armando Pérez!)

+    * UNAPI firmware/driver available (only for the AFE/SMD version) and MSX2

 ## WARNING!: do not change FLOW option in the configuration menu unless you are completely sure of what you are doing!
 Making this permanent could cause malfunction of the BaDCaT!!

 ![alt text](https://github.com/andortizg/BaDCaT/blob/master/badcats.jpg?raw=true)